MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-polygon-densify-function.md

 > [!NOTE]
 > * The geospatial coordinates are interpreted as represented by the [WGS-84](https://earth-info.nga.mil/GandG/update/index.php?action=home) coordinate reference system.
-> * Polygon must be correctly defined but the function does not check polygon validity.
+> * The polygon must be correctly defined, but the function does not check polygon validity.

 **Polygon definition**